-HBEC not only provides resources for today but it lays the foundation for reliable research for tomorrow.
-The HBEC invites African American men and women aged 55 and older who are interested in noninvasive research to join its pool of partners willing to consider participating in future research projects.
+The HBEC encourages African American men and women age 55 and older, who are interested in helping with noninvasive research projects, to join its Participant Resource Pool.
 Health disparities still exist between African Americans and other ethnic groups, so more research is needed to determine causes and solutions.
 A pool of potential participants is critical for this research.
+Call LaToya Hall at 313-664-2604 for information.

-If you are researcher interested in ustilizing the Healthier Black Elders Center (HBEC) Participant Resource Pool (PRP)
+Researchers interested in accessing the Healthier Black Elders Center Participant Resource Pool should read the following:

-Please note: All request to obtain approval for research involving human participants must have prior approval from the Human Investigation Committee (HIC) Steering Committee.
+HBEC staff and advisory committee reviewers will notify researchers of their decision about two weeks after receipt of completed forms.
+Please note: All requests to obtain approval for research involving human participants must have prior approval from the Human Investigation Committee (HIC) Steering Committee.

 Dr. Peter Lichtenberg